LanguageMachines/CLIN28_ST_spelling_correction/README.md

 #### Notes

 Some things to keep in mind:
-* A correction should span one or more words, span should be specified in the right order and may only be consecutive (use multiple corrections if cases of gaps).
+* A correction should span one or more words, span should be specified in the right order and may only be consecutive (use multiple corrections in case of gaps).
 * A correction should span the minimum amount of words/tokens, do not include leading/trailing tokens that are not corrected; E.g for *een en ander* → *één en ander*, correct only *een* → *één*.

 ## Evaluation